 Here, Satan is functioning as Prosecutor, or Accuser, in God's court for crimes committed on earth.
-After all, the Son revealed to Paul that Satan is "god of this world", and in Zechariah's vision, Satan is performing his appointed task in the expected manner, standing at the right hand of the accused, against whom he was bringing charges.
+Satan being"the god of this world" means that he has authority to prosecute transgressors of worldly law.
+John described Satan as having carried out this responsibility with diligence, prosecuting cases day and night in God's presence (Rev. 12:10b).
+Here in Zechariah's vision, Satan is performing his appointed task in the expected manner, standing at the right hand of the accused, bringing charges against him.
+Neither Moses or David, nor anyone else under the law had any grounds on which they might accuse Satan.
+He was their Accuser, not vice-versa, watching the Israelites to make certain they obeyed the law of God.

+When the New Testament was initiated, the Son became Satan's Accuser, and Satan was cast out of heaven.
 Speaking of when the Son of God ascended into heaven and Satan was exposed and cast out, John said he heard a loud voice in heaven cry out, "The Accuser of our brethren is cast down!"
-(Rev. 12:10).
+(Rev. 12:10a).
 The title, Accuser, may strike some readers as a title applicable only to someone wicked, but that opinion has no biblical basis.
 Jesus told the Jews that in the Final Judgment, Moses would be their Accuser (Jn.
 5:45), and when he said that, no one took him to mean that Moses was wicked.
 On the contrary, everyone understood Jesus to be emphasizing Moses' great authority.
 Just so, serving as heaven's Accuser only showed Satan's great authority.
-Of course, an Accuser can be evil, but

-Moses being Israel's Accuser proves that the title, in itself, does not reveal anything about the Accuser's character.
+Of course, an Accuser can be evil, but Moses being Israel's Accuser proves that the title, in itself, does not reveal anything about the Accuser's character.